Voineagulab/BrainCellularComposition/README.md

 # Other recommended readings
-We recommend .
-These focus more heavily on algorithm choice and data normalisation in non-brain tissues.
+For those interested in further reading about deconvolution benchmarking, we recommend the following as a starting point.
+These papers tend to focus on algorithm choice and data normalisation in non-brain tissues.

 Avila Cobos, F., Alquicira-Hernandez, J., Powell, J.E. et al. Benchmarking of cell type deconvolution pipelines for transcriptomics data.
 Nat Commun 11, 5650 (2020). https://doi.org/10.1038/s41467-020-19015-1

 Jin, H., Liu, Z. A benchmark for RNA-seq deconvolution analysis under dynamic testing environments.
 Genome Biol 22, 102 (2021). https://doi.org/10.1186/s13059-021-02290-6

+Mohammadi, S., Zuckerman, N., Goldsmith, A., & Grama, A. A critical survey of deconvolution methods for separating cell types in complex tissues.
+Proceedings of the IEEE, 105(2), 340-366 (2017). https://doi.org/10.1109/JPROC.2016.2607121.